bneil/bneil.github.io/content/posts/2023-11-28-current-anime-watching.md

 categories: ["challenge"]
 ---

-Again, running low on ideas per day, so today im going to rank the anime im watching on [crunchyroll](https://crunchyroll.com)
+Again, running low on ideas for one post per day, so today im going to rank the anime im watching on [crunchyroll](https://crunchyroll.com)

 ## Top Tier
 1. Frieren: Beyond Journey's End